dmey/synthia/DEVELOP.md

 # Development notes

-This are temporary development notes until we have a stable version on PyPI.

-## Conda environment (optional)
+## Conda environment

-Only required if you wish to install all the required prerequisites in [Miniconda](https://docs.conda.io/en/latest/miniconda.html)/[Anaconda](https://www.anaconda.com/) for local development and testing
+Only required if you wish to install all the required prerequisites in [Miniconda](https://docs.conda.io/en/latest/miniconda.html)/[Anaconda](https://www.anaconda.com/) for local development and testing.

 ```
 conda env create -f environment.yml